Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-1.md

 ## 🔑 2.
 Authorize access to your calendar

-After authorizing Cronofy access to your calendar, copy your:
+After authorizing Cronofy access to your calendar, scroll down the page and copy your:
 - **Access Token**

 > 👉 You'll need your Access Token in the next step!